Frederick County State's Attorney's Office Will Not Pursue Charges On Officers Involved October 2020 Fatal Shooting Of Bryan Selmer

 READ MORE: Man Fatally Shot By Police In Emmitsburg Following 2-State Pursuit Identified As Bryan Selmer

-Leatherman, who was wanted for attempted murder in Hanover, Pennsylvania, reportedly stole a family member’s white truck, which a police officer spotted in New Cumberland, Pennsylvania, and began following.READ MORE: Crash On I-83 Shuts Down Lanes In Both Directions At Cold Spring
+Leatherman, who was wanted for attempted murder in Hanover, Pennsylvania, reportedly stole a family member’s white truck, which a police officer spotted in New Cumberland, Pennsylvania, and began following.READ MORE: More Than 70 Officers Have Left Force Since January 6 Riot, Capitol Police Union Says

 After crossing into Maryland on U.S. Highway 15, the duo drove as far south as Thurmont before heading back north and eventually crashing near Route 140 in Emmitsville.